Skip to main content

 Proposed temporary fishery closures in the Hauraki Gulf

-Fisheries New Zealand is seeking feedback on a request for 3 temporary fishery closures in the Hauraki Gulf.
-The request is for areas at:
+Fisheries New Zealand sought feedback on a request for 3 temporary fishery closures in the Hauraki Gulf.
+The request was for areas at:

 • Waiheke Island